the

 (where rev#

-is the revision number) within the web page, so it's feasible to recover prior versions (though only from the back-end).
+is the revision number) within the page directory, so it's feasible to recover prior versions (though only from the back-end).
 Deleted articles and their files are also backed-up as hidden directories (e.g. /pages/.name-rev#-timestamp

 ), although individually-deleted files are permanently removed.